 This is the initial stage of the SDLC model, which is a planning phase.
-In this phase, collaboration happens between taking orders from tech, business, and leadership minutes of the organization. and also some activities will be carried out in this stage which include
+In this phase, collaboration happens between taking orders from the organization’s tech, business, and leadership minutes. and also some activities will be carried out in this stage, which include

-- Analyze and translate the business questions into engineering problems by considering various factors like cost, performance, functionality, and risk.
+- Analyze and translate the business questions into engineering problems by considering cost, performance, functionality, and risk.

-- Consider project opportunities and risk across the technical and business aspect of every decision choice in SDLC phases.
+- Consider project opportunities and risk across the technical and business aspects of every decision choice in SDLC phases.

-The output of a requirement analysis phase is project plans, schedule, cost estimation, and procurement requirements.
+The output of a requirement analysis phase is project plans, schedules, cost estimation, and procurement requirements.

 Feasibility Study In Software Engineering

-Once the requirements are clearly understood, and the SRS ( software requirement specification) document is prepared.
-This document should be thoroughly followed by the developers and also review by the customer for future reference.
+Once the requirements are clearly understood, the SRS ( software requirement specification) document is prepared.
+This document should be thoroughly followed by the developers and reviewed by the customer for future reference.

 The feasibility study evaluates the following vital aspects, which are:

-- Economic: where we are trying to find out, is it financially viable to invest in this project based on the available resources?
+- Economic: we are trying to find out if it is financially viable to invest in this project based on the available resources.

 - Legal: what is the scope of Regulation and the organizational capacity to guarantee compliance?

-- Operational: can you feel the requirement within the scope of definition according to the proposed operational framework and workflow.
+- Operational: can you feel the requirement within the scope of the definition according to the proposed operational framework and workflow?